olcf/NewUserQuickStart/hands-on/jsrun_Job_Launcher/README.md

 # `jsrun` Job Launcher

-When running programs on a workstation, most of the time you can simply execute `./a.out` and wait for the results.
-On most HPC clusters, you must use a "batch scheduler" to request one or more compute nodes to run on and a "job launcher" to execute your program on the compute node(s) you were allocated.
-In this challenge, you will learn the basics of how to launch jobs on Summit with IBM's `jsrun` job launcher.
+In this module, you will review/learn the basics of how to launch jobs on Summit with IBM's `jsrun` job launcher.
+At the end there are exercises that ask you to create a few different job layouts for a test-case and check your work with the "jobstep-viewer", a graphical aid that takes your jsrun command and maps its tasks on a picture of the node.

+The question of what task layout you should be using for optimum performance is something that should be tested for each application and its starting conditions.

+The first step to is to visualize how you think the job's tasks should be distributed on the node.

 ## Summit Nodes